Introduction: PWM Rules 2020-2022

-- Subsequently the above mentioned rules are very much applicable to the brand owners as well as the Gram panchayats.
+- Subsequently, the above-mentioned rules are very much applicable to the brand owners as well as the Gram panchayats.

 - Considering the duties to be followed by the waste generators.
 They are very much expected to not spread litter pertaining to plastic waste.
 All the institutional generators must resort to segregating the plastic waste at first and following this they must transport the waste to the agency authorized in this regard.
-The waste generators must also adhere to paying the user fee which is very well prescribed by the ULB and in the other case, the spot fine is charged if violation takes place.
+The waste generators must also adhere to paying the user fee which is very well prescribed by the ULB and in the other case, the spot fine is charged if a violation takes place.

-The Gram Panchayat is also required to ensure that while carrying out the waste management activities, the environment must not be harmed in any case.
-Apart from this, the entity must also pay due attention to spreading and creating awareness so that the appropriate knowledge could be imparted amongst the stakeholders regarding their roles and responsibilities.
+The Gram Panchayat is also required to ensure that while carrying out waste management activities, the environment must not be harmed in any case.
+Apart from this, the entity must also pay due attention to spreading and creating awareness so that the appropriate knowledge could be imparted to the stakeholders regarding their roles and responsibilities.

 The Gram panchayat must also make sure that the plastic waste is not subjected to burning in open places.

-- The PIBOs role in the plastic waste management is confined to having modalities in place in respect of the waste management system.
+- The PIBO's role in plastic waste management is confined to having modalities in place in respect of the waste management system.
 The system should be such that it should work on collecting back the plastic waste with simultaneous consultation with the local authorities.
 The plastic waste must be collected back within a time span of six months.
 Such a plan must be duly executed within two years following it.